Referral for PLMS Review or Investigation

 Where the client is allegedly a beneficiary under a will or trust, any documents should be recorded.
 The full name of the deceased and date and location of death should also be provided, if known.

-When a client is believed to be living somewhere other than the address he or she claims to reside at, the client’s entire eligibility should be reviewed.
+When a client is believed to be living somewhere other than the address they claim to reside at, the client’s entire eligibility should be reviewed.
 Staff are to make notes regarding attempts to confirm current eligibility in respect to the residence, including information from the landlord, and record any shelter documentation.

 Dependent Child Status